Billions of people around the globe celebrate Christmas. But do the Chinese?

 It’s all about the commercial side and shopping, and admiring the bright lights and decorations in the big cities.

 While the tradition is growing, Christmas in China is a fairly new concept.
-It’ll be interesting to see how it evolves over the years.
+I think it’ll be interesting to see how it evolves over the years.

 Now that you know how the Chinese celebrate Christmas, see the 10 things that will shock you about Christmas in China!